BennyTheDev/pipe-specs/README.md

 If the mint amount does not exceed the limit and supply that is left from the deployment, the amount of tokens must be credited to the beneficiary as assigned in [OUTPUT].

 Remaining supply must be credited to the beneficiary, as long as the limit isn't exceeded.
+Indexers/wallets have to associate the amount of credited tokens to the resulting UTXO of the output linked with <OUTPUT> and store in its index.

 A transaction containing this function, must be assigned to a beneficiary address as described in General Rules.